MalithMadusankha/investigation-fast-api/README.md

 # investigation-fast-api

-This ml project will predict number of fraud in city
+This ML project will predict the number of frauds in the city and predict the city that raises the maximum number of frauds.

 Create virtual envirment : python -m venv myenv